OQLF/oqlf_ratelimit/README.md

 As of now, I haven't tested on TYPO3 lower than v13, but I see no reason it wouldn't work on v12, maybe even v11 and v10.
 I'll update the requirements if I have returns from other users or have time to test myself sometime.

-It also requires a Redis or Valkey server, which you may already be using for the Typo3 cache.
+It also requires a Redis or Valkey server v7 or greater for both, which you may already be using for the Typo3 cache.
 In this case, you can just use the same server.